The five lakes of Verdon

 Lake Sainte Croix

-The second artificial lake in France.
+Lake Sainte Croix is the second artificial lake in France.
 It has an area of 2,200 hectares over 12 km long and two kilometers wide.
 Work began in 1970.
 The 767 million cubic meters it contains are used primarily for energy production.
 They are also used to supply drinking water to major cities on the coast such as Aix-en-Provence and Marseille.
 Finally, the Canadairs particularly appreciate it for recharging water when forest fires are raging in the region.
 Many campsites that attract tourists of all nationalities every summer spread out around the lake.
 It is the main tourist area of the Verdon.
 In order to set up this body of water, a large fertile valley was sacrificed.
 In addition, we will operate the displacement of a large population.
 We drowned the village of Salles-sur-Verdon to rebuild it by the lake.

 The low gorges are narrow and wild.
 The dam of quinson has been operating since 1967.
 It creates a lake that stretches over 11 kilometers for an area of 160 hectares.
 It is located in the south of the Alpes-de-haute-Provence department, it is practically inaccessible except for a few gentle slopes which group together near the villages of Montagnac-Montpezat and Saint-Laurent du Verdon.